-- SuTP and Turkish citizens will be qualified to participate in the formal labour market.
+- Syrians and Turkish citizens will be qualified to participate in the formal labour market.

 The aim is to strengthen, upgrade and adapt the skills of SuTP and Turkish citizens through a tailor-made on-the-job training programme.
 More specifically, it is planned to match job seekers and employers through the employment agency İŞKUR.
-The main implementing partner will be İŞKUR and Provincial Directorate of Labour and Employment.
+The main implementing partner will be İŞKUR.

-- Turkish public agencies will be strengthened to support SuTP and Turkish citizens to access the formal labour market.
+- National and local institutions will be supported to deliver services for Syriansand Turkish citizens to access the formal labour market

-- Transition to formality will be facilitated for SuTP and TCs.
+- Transition to formality will be facilitated for Syrians and Turkish citizens..

 The project will provide support to employers to employ SuTP and Turkish citizens through an incentive scheme.
-The incentive scheme includes administrative and financial support to apply for work permits and covers social security contributions so that transition from informal to formal employment will be enhanced.
+The incentive scheme includes administrative and financial support to apply for work permits and covers social security contributions.

 Total number of beneficiaries

-- Cost for social security premiums for 8,500 beneficiaries (SuTP and Turkish citizens) will be paid to employers.
+- Cost for social security premiums for 8,000 beneficiaries (Syrians and Turkish citizens) will be paid to employers.

-- Cost for work permits for SuTP will be paid.
+- Cost for work permits for 4,000 Syrians will be paid.